jdeisenberg/assoc_array/README.md

 # Assoc for Arrays

-This module emulates the functions for Association Lists from OCaml’s `List` module (ref: https://caml.inria.fr/pub/docs/manual-ocaml/libref/List.html)
+This module emulates the functions for Association Lists from OCaml’s `List` module (ref: https://caml.inria.fr/pub/docs/manual-ocaml/libref/List.html), except with arrays.

+An “association array“ is an array of two-tuples, where the first item is the key and the second item is the corresponding value.

+Adds methods that let you specify a predicate function for comparing items for equality, and a method that will find all items with a given key.

 # Build